 This is where walk-in patients are assessed by a nurse, usually someone who has undergone additional training to spot warning clinical signs, and their priority is worked out.
-We use the Manchester Triage system, where someone coming in with radiating chest pain scored a 1 and needs to be immediately assessed, and someone else with the sniffles is given a 5 and a leaflet on how a pharmacy and monetary trade for pharmacological items works.
+We use the Manchester Triage system, where someone at real danger through illness and life-changing injury scores a 1 and needs to be immediately assessed, and someone else with the sniffles is given a 5 and a leaflet on how a pharmacy and monetary trade for pharmacological items works.

-If needed, bloods, ECGs, pregnancy and urinalysis will be ordered.
+If needed, bloods, ECGs, pregnancy tests and urinalysis will be ordered.

-Here, a nurse will assess patients BIBA (brought in by ambulance).
-For patients where the hospital has been pre-alerted – think the red phone ringing and everyone getting ready – they go straight through the resus.
+Here, a nurse will assess patients brought in by ambulance.
+For patients where the hospital has been pre-alerted – think the red phone ringing and everyone getting ready – they go straight through to resus.
 For everyone else, they are assessed.
 Sometimes they can go straight into the waiting room, sometimes they require closer observation and may head over to another observation area before their care plan is decided.

 What area’s best for a student nurse